“The difference between death and taxes is death doesn’t get worse every time Congress meets.”–Will Rogers

-There’s also the issue of when can you most easily AFFORD to pay your income taxes – when you are working, or later in life when you may be living off of your investments?
+There’s also the issue of when can you most easily AFFORD to pay your income taxes… when you are working, or later in life when you may live off of your investments?
 Be careful that you’re not creating a bill today that will be difficult to pay tomorrow.

 Now that we’ve debunked the myth that you save taxes by deferring them, you may be thinking, “But I get an employer match I don’t want to give up,” or, “I already have the bulk of my investments in tax-deferred accounts… what now!?”

-Most people don’t want to pull all of their money out of a qualified retirement plan and get socked with a huge tax bill – plus fees!
-We recommend taking advantage of one of the legal “loopholes” that will help you free your dollars from the tax-deferred environment as painlessly as possible.
+Most people don’t want to pull all of their money out of a qualified retirement plan and get socked with a huge tax bill—plus fees!
+We recommend taking advantage of one of the legal incentives that will help you free your dollars from the tax-deferred environment as painlessly as possible.

-- Early Retirement Exceptions.
-If you left work in your 50’s to retire or pursue other adventures, you may qualify to begin taking disbursements without penalty.
+If you left work in your 50s to retire or pursue other adventures, you may qualify to begin taking disbursements without penalty.

 An Age 55 Exemption may apply if you left work at age 55 or later and participated in a defined contribution plan.
 (It does NOT apply to IRAs.)
 Police, firefighters and medics retiring from public service can take advantage of this at age 50 or later.
 For more information, see this article on the Financial Ducks in a Row website, “Separation from Service On or After Age 55.”

-While this provision was designed to allow those who retire early to support themselves through withdrawals, if you qualify, you can also use it to pull dollars out penalty-free (but not tax-free) in order to re-invest them where you have greater control.
+While this provision was designed to allow those who retire early to support themselves through withdrawals, if you qualify, you can also use it to pull dollars out penalty-free (not tax-free) in order to re-invest them where you have greater control.

 There are different ways of calculating what your withdrawal amount should be.
 You can take a Required Minimum Distribution or use a Fixed Amortization Method, or the Fixed Annuitization Method.
-A Forbes.com article, “The 72t Early Distribution from Your IRA” explains the differences.
+A Forbes article, explains the differences.
 And for more details, see the IRS’s FAQ about SEPPs.

 Other provisions of IRS Rules apply to other specific situations, such as disability, home purchase, IRS levy, or higher education expenses for you or an immediate family member.
 While there may be better ways to fund such expenses, if you’re looking for an opportunity to free money from a tax-deferred account, take it!
 By redirecting dollars from your qualified plan to expenses, you free up after-tax dollars for other purposes.

-As with Age 55 and Age 50 Exemptions, you can use the SEPP “loophole” as a way to re-position your investments.
-Of course, most qualified plans choices are mutual funds of one kind or another.
-If you are ready to get off the roller coaster ride of the stock market, we can recommend options for asset growth or cash flow using non-correlated investments.
+As with Age 55 and Age 50 Exemptions, you can use the SEPP provision to re-position your investments.
+Of course, most qualified plan choices are mutual funds of one kind or another.
+If you are ready to get off the roller coaster ride of the stock market, there are many options for non-correlated assets such as alternative investments or whole life insurance.
 And depending on your financial situation, it also might be a good opportunity to save, rather than invest outside of the qualified plan environment.
-If you are seeking investments not subject to unknown future taxes and market volatility, we can help.
+If you are seeking a savings vehicle not subject to unknown future taxes and market volatility, we can help.

-- Balance your balance sheet.
-Another way to “escape the tax deferral trap” ever-so-slowly is to simply to be proactive with your newer investments.
-Investing after tax dollars outside of the stock market, you’ll bring greater balance and stability to your portfolio.
+Another way to “escape the tax deferral trap” ever-so-slowly is simply to be proactive with your newer investments.
+By investing after-tax dollars outside of the stock market, you’ll bring greater balance and stability to your portfolio.
 (You can do this even within a qualified plan with a self-directed IRA.)
-If your company matches a portion of your contributions, we recommend only investing to the match.
+If your company matches a portion of your contributions, we recommend only investing up to the match.
 You want to maintain as much control as possible over your dollars and a qualified plan is not the way to do that!